What Childcare Help Do I Qualify For?

 The average family with two kids under 6 qualifies for 2-4 childcare assistance programs.
 Problem is, each one has its own application, its own income limits, and its own website buried three clicks deep in a state agency portal.
 Nobody checks them all.

-This scanner runs your numbers against every major federal and state childcare program at once.
-The income thresholds come from the 2026 HHS poverty guidelines and state CCDF plans filed with the federal Administration for Children and Families.
+This scanner runs your numbers against every major federal childcare program at once.
+Every threshold on this page traces to a federal source: the 2026 HHS poverty guidelines, state CCDF plans filed with the Administration for Children and Families, USDA income eligibility rules, and IRS Publication 503.

 What we check